 That’s right - space games.
 Read on my friends:

 The ROM's Earth and Space collection includes meteorites, 4 billion year old Earth rocks, and even pieces of the Moon and Mars.
 (Nerd fact: the ROM has over 500 meteorites and the largest collection of shergottites - a specific kind of Martian meteorite - in the world!)

-Even for veteran Game Jam participants, there will be a few fresh surprises for this final ROM Game Jam experience.
-Draw inspiration from the Teck Suite of Galleries: Earth's Treasures, which includes our gem vault, the Canadian Mining Hall of Fame, and the Barrick Gold Corporation Gallery.
-Bring your game to life as you learn about the OSIRIS-Rex mission (bringing back samples from an asteroid) and Mars exploration (exploring landforms and searching for life) direct from ROM experts.
+Even veteran Game Jam participants found a few fresh surprises at this ROM Game Jam experience, drawing inspiration from the Teck Suite of Galleries: Earth's Treasures, which includes our gem vault, the Canadian Mining Hall of Fame, and the Barrick Gold Corporation Gallery.
+Game came to life as jammers learned about the OSIRIS-Rex mission (bringing back samples from an asteroid) and Mars exploration (exploring landforms and searching for life) direct from ROM experts.
 You will also have a chance to view our newest exhibition Pompeii: In the Shadow of the Volcano.

 Oct 2-4, 2015

 3 DAYS, including overnight Saturday during Nuit Blanche!

 Rolff Beny Gallery (in the top of Michal Lee-Chin Crystal overlooking Bloor Street).
 Think of superman’s Fortress of Solitude...on Mars.

 Not to get all fine-print on you, but best of all you keep the IP to your work, including the right to distribute and see the game!

 Gamers playing a Game Jam game at the ROM